axiomabsolute/cs410-information-retrieval/README.md

 > `python.exe firms_cli.py evaluate --n 100 --topk 10`

 This allows the system to be a little more flexible defining what it considers to be a correct result.

+## Architecture

+At a fundamental level, FIRMS operates primarily on the concept of *stemming*.
+Each piece is broken into a number of small sections called *snippets*.
+These snippets are passed through several stemmers, each of which produces one or more *stems* capturing a particular dimension of the snippet.
+For example, a stem may capture the pitches, rhythms, or contour of notes within snippet.
+These stems are persisted in an index for efficient lookup.

+When a user enters a query, the query is passed through the same process, first breaking it up into snippets, then passing each snippet through the same stemmers.
+The resulting stems are looked up in the pre-constructed index, returning a list of locations within each piece that match the given snippet.
+From there, the results may be aggregated using one of several scoring mechanisms.

+The implementation provides two built-in scoring mechanisms.
+The first is a log weighted sum of counts.
+The matching stems for each stemmer type are aggregated by taking the natural logarithm of the count, then multiplied by a per-stemmer weight value, and finally summed together to form the final grade.
+The second is a standard Okapi BM25 implementation without document length normalization.
+Two potential measures of document length which may improve the accuracy of this method are the total number of measures for a piece or the total number of snippets in a piece.
+A measure based approach ignores the density of notes within a measure: a measure with a single whole note would be weighted the same as a measure with a melodic line of sixteenth notes.
+The snippet count approach would disproportionally impact pieces with many parts or voices, as each part and voice acts as a multiplier for the number of snippets contained in a piece.
+For these reasons, document length normalization was not inlcuded for this project.

+This particular implementation uses a local SQLite database to store the pre-computed snippets, stems, and other information as a flat-file relational structure.
+Each stemmer type is an instance of the abstract `FirmIndex` class, which hides the details of the storage mechanism used.
+This allows the underlying SQLite implementation to be swapped out for a more efficient storage mechanism without impacting the rest of the system.

+### Scaling and Improvements

+One interesting side-effect of the chosen architecture is that the applciation may be trivially scaled by hosting multiple instances behind a load balancer.
+On insert, an arbitrary instance could be chosen to store the piece.
+On query, a scatter-gather approach could pass the query to each instance, and the final results streamed back to the load balancer for aggregation.
+This approach would enable parallel persistent storage IO on each instance.
+With some further modification, each instance could be configured to locally aggregate results before passing them on for final aggregation.

+There are many musical aspects not captured by the current implementation, including:

+* Unpitched notes, e.g. percussion
+* Tied notes
+* Repeated sections
+* Non-traditional western music notation